MYElmasry/Regression/README.md

     4. Updating the parameters based on the derivatives and the learning rate
     5. Repeating from 2 until the error is minimised
 ## Repository Contents
-This repository contains two examples for one feature Regression and multi features Regression.
+This repository contains two examples for one feature Regression and multiple features Regression.